deathook007/Hillsafari-Frontend/README.md

 # HillSafari
 A Fully Responsive Static Website For Promoting Tourism In Hills Like Uttrakhand🌄

-Due to number of files limit in github im only uploading my sass, html and package.json file.
-You can visit https://hillsafari.000webhostapp.com/ to have a first look at my work.
+'Due to file size limit a video is not uploaded in repo' You can visit https://hillsafari.000webhostapp.com/ to have a first look at my work.
 Thanks!!

 ## Himsafar🏕️